Middletown, Connecticut: History

 During the mid-19th century, manufacturing replaced trade as Middletown's economic mainstay.
 But industrial growth was limited after railroad operators bypassed Middletown in their construction of a railway between Hartford and New Haven.
-There had been an ambitious plan to build a railroad suspension bridge in the White Rock, Middletown to Bodkin Rock, Portland vicinity, which was seen as an unpractical solution.
+There had been an ambitious plan to build a railroad suspension bridge from White Rock in Middletown to Bodkin Rock in Portland vicinity, which was seen as an unpractical solution.

-Middletonians played an active role in the American Civil War.
+Middletownians played an active role in the American Civil War.
 General Joseph K. Mansfield was a Union general at the Battle of Antietam, where he died in action in 1862.
 Another casualty at Antietam was Brigadier General George Taylor, who had been educated at a private military academy in Middletown.
 The popular Civil War marching song "Marching Through Georgia" was written by Henry Clay Work, a Middletown resident.
-Some residents were active in the abolitionism movement, and the city was a hub along the underground railway.
+Some residents were active in the abolitionism movement, and the city was a hub along the Underground Railroad.

+The Connecticut General Hospital for the Insane was opened in Middletown in 1868.
+It was the first public mental healthcare facility in Connecticut, which up until that time was in a minority of states which did not support public insane asylums.
+By 1896, four groups of buildings had been erected on Connecticut General Hospital for the Insane's site in the South Farm district, and the institution was one of the largest of its kind in the country.
+It is associated with Connecticut Valley Hospital Cemetery.
+As of 2025, the institution has been renamed Connecticut Valley Hospital, and administers psychiatric care through the Department of Mental Health and Addiction Services.
+It remains one of Middletown's top employers.